Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials

-Note that up to here we only concerned ourselves with the covariates without any reference to the outcomes $\bY$.
+Note that up to here we only concerned ourselves with the covariates, without any reference to the outcomes $\bY$.
 In preparation for one of the strategies in the upcoming discussion of treatment comparison (Section \ref{sec:regression_with_CAM}), we now augment the CAM model to include a sampling model for the outcomes.
 That is, we add a response model on top of the CAM model on covariates.

 The extended model defines a regression of $Y_{s,i}$ on covariates $\bX_{s,i}$ by first grouping patients with similar covariate profiles into clusters and then adding a cluster-specific sampling model for the outcome $Y_{s,i}$.
-That is, the overall model specifies a regression of $Y_{s,i}$ on $\bX_{s,i}$ via random partition.
+That is, the overall model specifies a regression of $Y_{s,i}$ on $\bX_{s,i}$ via a random partition.
 A major advantage of this approach is that it allows a variable-dimension covariate vector -- a feature that is not straightforward to include in a regression otherwise.
-Similar product partition models with regression on covariates (PPMx, see also \ref{subsec:ppmx} in the supplementary materials) were considered earlier by \citet{ppmx} and \citet{ppmx_missing}, albeit without any notion of common atoms.
+Similar product partition models with regression on covariates (PPMx, see also \ref{subsec:ppmx} in the supplementary materials) were considered by \citet{ppmx} and \citet{ppmx_missing}, albeit without any notion of common atoms.
 We will therefore refer to the model proposed below as the common atoms PPMx (CA-PPMx).
-Formally, letting $\btheta_{s}=\{\btheta_{s,j};~ j=1,\ldots,\tilkn\}$ be the cluster specific parameters for $s=1$ and $2$, we assume -6ex
+Formally, we introduce cluster-specific parameters $\btheta_{s}=\{\btheta_{s,j};~ j=1,\ldots,\tilkn\}$, and assume -5ex

--3ex for a suitable choice of $\h$.
-For example, $\h$ could be a lognormal, exponential or Weibull model for an event-time response.
+-2ex for a suitable choice of $\h$.
+For example, for an event-time response, $\h$ could be a lognormal, exponential or Weibull model.
 The response model \eqref{eq:sampligmodel_cappmx} depends on the covariates indirectly via $c_{s,i}$'s, i.e., the partition induced by the covariates.
-Within stratum $C_{j} = C_{1,j} \cup C_{2,j}$, the response models allows for a treatment comparison based on $(\btheta_{1,j}, \btheta_{2,j})$, which can then be averaged with respect to some assumed distribution on $\bX_{s,j}$.
-We discuss details later, in the next subsection.
-Alternatively, we integrate out the cluster indicator variables $c_{s,i}$'s to obtain
+Within stratum $C_{j} = C_{1,j} \cup C_{2,j}$, the response models allows for a treatment comparison based on $(\btheta_{1,j}, \btheta_{2,j})$, which can then be averaged with respect to the assumed distribution of $\bX_{s,j}$ to define an average treatment effect.